Basic First Model

 Draw the zones

-Draw the geometry of Level 0.0 (Level 1):
+Draw the geometry of Level 0.0 m (Level 1)

-1. In the View Toolbar, click Switch to the Top View.
+1. In the View toolbar, click Switch to the Top View.
 If the grid is not displayed, on the View menu, click Show Snap Grid.

-2. In the Model Toolbar, double-click the Add a Rectangular Room tool.
-Draw Room 2 and the Stair.
-Press ESC to unselect the tool.
+2. In the Drawing toolbar, double-click the Add a Rectangular Room tool.

-3. In the Model Toolbar, click the Add a Polygonal Room tool.
-Draw Room 1 by clicking on the existing corners and then on grid points.
-After drawing the last unique point, right-click to close the polygon.
+1. Draw Room 1 by clicking on the existing corners and then on grid points.

 4. Using the Select/Edit Objects tool, select and rename each of the rooms to Room 1, Room 2, and Stair.

 5. Select the Perspective View, click Reset All, and click the 3D Orbit Navigation tool.
-Spin your model and the view should look as shown in Figure 3.
+Spin your model and the view should look as shown in Figure 4.

 Level 1 Rooms

-Figure 3.
+Figure 4.
 Level 1 Rooms

 Define Flow Elements

-The flow elements define the types of flow paths we will use in the model.
-Each flow path will reference a Flow Element.
+The flow elements define the types of Flow Paths we will use in the model.
+Each Flow Path will reference a Flow Element.
 The flow element name and area are given in Table 1

-To define flow elements:
+To define flow elements

 2. Select the existing AREA/Item flow element and then click Duplicate.
 Type the Name Door-SC (a closed single door).
 The new flow element will be Based On the existing flow element you selected, in this case AREA/Item.
 Click OK to close the Duplicate Flow Element dialog.

-3. Change the Door-SC flow element Area per Item to 0.0158 m^2.
+3. Change the Door-SC flow element Area per Item to 0.0158 m2.
 When the leakage is specified Per Item, that defines the total leakage area for that flow element.
 The remaining default parameters are appropriate.
 Click Apply.

 5. Select the existing AREA/Area flow element and then click Duplicate.
 Type the Name Wall.
 Click OK.

-6. Set the Area per Unit Area to 3.5E-4 m2/m2.
+6. Set the Area per Unit Area to 3.5E-4 m2 / m2.
 When the leakage is specified Per Unit Area, the total leakage area is calculated by multiplying by the wall area.
 The other default parameters are appropriate.
 Click Apply.

 7. Duplicate the AREA/Area element once more and name it Floor.
 Change the Leakage Area to 1.7E-4 m2/m2.
 Click the Color box and change the color to orange.
 Click Apply.